uniwswap/uniwens-docs/contract-developer-guide/resolving-names-on-chain.md

 }
 ```

-For resolution, only the `resolver` function in the ENS contract is required; other methods permit looking up owners and updating ENS from within a contract that owns a name.
+For resolution, only the `resolver` function in the LNS contract is required; other methods permit looking up owners and updating LNS from within a contract that owns a name.

 With these definitions, looking up a name given its node hash is straightforward: